 Type of waterproofing for Green Roofs

-Modern waterproofing materials such as fibreglass or EPDM are impenetrable to all but the most robust root systems.
-That makes them perfect for sitting beneath a green roof buildup.
+Modern waterproofing materials like fibreglass or EPDM are impenetrable to all but the most robust root systems.
+That makes them perfect for sitting beneath a green roof build-up.

 Traditional roofing felt, however, will need protecting.
-It’s a great waterproofer but can be damaged by plant roots.
+It’s great for waterproofing but can be damaged by plant roots.
 That’s not a problem.
 Simply pop a layer of thick polyethene over the roof before green roof construction begins.

 A sedum roof is lightweight but it will not thrive in deep shade.
 Sedums need sun for at least half of the day.
 Likewise for most wildflowers although woodland plants such as champions are a little more shade tolerant.